 Research Interests

-Her first line of research is focused on the institutional and psychological antecedents of social class inequality in school and society.
+My first line of research is focused on how schools contribute to inequality in society.

-She came back to the University of Lausanne in 2019 to work on a large-scale longitudinal experiment (> 100 schools) on the effects of jigsaw puzzle classroom on performance and socio-emotional outcomes for French high-school students (N > 10,000; Mella et al., 2021).
-She specifically oversees a subproject on the socio-emotional and academic consequences of downward mobility (i.e., being a student who will likely have a lower educational diploma than their parents).
+I came back to the University of Lausanne in 2019 to work on a nation-wide large-scale longitudinal experiment (> 100 schools) on the effects of jigsaw puzzle classroom on performance and socio-emotional outcomes for French high-school students (N > 10,000; Mella et al., 2021; Rudmann et al., 2024, Riant et al., 2024).

-Since then, she also received a SNSF Spark grant to conduct a large-scale (N > 30,000) and theoretically comprehensive (42 effects) replication project to advance and refine the theoretical framework of psychological models of social class.
-The project became a registered report which received an “in-principle acceptance” in Nature Human Behaviour (Batruch, Sommet & Autin, 2022).
+Since then, I received a SNSF Spark grant to conduct a large-scale (N > 30,000) and theoretically comprehensive (35 effects) replication project to advance and refine the theoretical framework of psychological models of social class.
+The project became a registered report published in Nature Human Behaviour (Batruch, Sommet & Autin, 2025).

 Research Experience